Abhishek-2604/MAP-SEARch-A-Map-Search-Ranking-System/README.md

 # Wayfinder - Map Search Ranking with Learning to Rank (real data, live search)

-A small end-to-end project: train a **LambdaMART** learning-to-rank model over a **real restaurant dataset**, then let people type **real search queries** into a live, animated browser UI that runs the actual trained model client-side.
+A small end-to-end project: trained a **LambdaMART** learning-to-rank model over a **real restaurant dataset**, then let people type **real search queries** into a live, animated browser UI that runs the actual trained model client-side.